National Road Safety Mission For Kids Winter Edition Launch: Empowering India's Future On Safer Roads

-New Delhi [India], November 29: India grapples with a staggering road safety crisis, recording over 1.7 lakh fatalities annually, with young individuals making up a significant portion of these tragedies.
+India grapples with a staggering road safety crisis, recording over 1.7 lakh fatalities annually , with young individuals making up a significant portion of these tragedies.
 Alarmingly, 29 children lose their lives daily due to road accidents, highlighting an urgent need for structured education and awareness among youth.

+National Road Safety Mission for Kids Winter Edition Launch: Empowering India's Future on Safer Roads

 A Look Back: Summer 2024 Success